Model Scanning

 Overview

-ModelAudit is a lightweight static security scanner for machine learning models integrated into Promptfoo.
-It allows you to quickly scan your AI/ML models for potential security risks before deploying them in production environments.
+ModelAudit is a lightweight static security scanner for machine learning models accessible through Promptfoo.
+It scans AI/ML models for potential security risks before deployment.

 Promptfoo also includes a UI that allows you to set up a scan: